metio/terraform-provider-k8s/docs/data-sources/traefik_io_middleware_v1alpha1_manifest.md

 Optional:

-- `allow_origins` (List of String) AllowOrigins is a list of allowable origins.Can also be a wildcard origin '*'.
+- `allow_origins` (List of String) AllowOrigins is a list of allowable origins.
+Can also be a wildcard origin '*'.

 <a id="nestedatt--spec--headers"></a>